Sony's 'The Interview' makes $18 million in opening weekend

 "The Apple component will be significant," said Paul Dergarabedian, senior media analyst at tracking firm Rentrak.
 "I’ve heard anecdotes of people who have never downloaded a movie on iTunes doing that for this movie."

-"The Interview" is now considered by experts a test case for simultaneous VOD and theatrical release, a taboo topic for the movie theater chains that want to retain their exclusive window.
+"The Interview" is now considered by experts a test case for simultaneous VOD and theatrical release, a taboo topic for the movie theatre chains that want to retain their exclusive window.

 "It’ll be interesting to see how quickly industry moves forward with these kinds of services," Bock said.
 "This is money they don’t need to share with the movie chains and that’s a big deal.
 It could shake a lot of things up."